 DLR has developed a new definition of default (DoD) and a new IRB PD model, which is in accordance with the EBA's new guidelines.
-The Danish FSA has approved the new DoD and PD model subject to certain conditions.
-Most conditions were met prior to implementation on 1 October 2022, and a few conditions will be met subsequently.
 DLR's LGD model is not in accordance with the new EBA guidelines, and DLR is currently developing a new LGD model.
 Until this model has been approved by the Danish FSA, DLR has made a capital reservation (non-compliance add-on) to mitigate the non-compliance risk.